 Is your Motorola phone restarting during a text, email, call, WhatsApp conversation, or using Facebook?
 Why does it happen?
 This is the first question that comes to mind if you are in a situation where your phone is not constantly on.
 There can be many reasons why your phone repeats.

-We’ve listed some useful tips and tricks below to potentially help you fix the random restarting issues quickly in 2022.
+We’ve listed some valuable tips and tricks below to help you quickly fix the random restarting issues in 2024.

 If your Motorola phone keeps restarting randomly, in some cases, a low-quality app on your phone may be the problem.
 Uninstalling third-party apps can potentially be a solution.
 An app that causes your phone to restart may run in the background.
 In this case, follow these steps!